 What Are Ticks?

 Ticks are external parasites.
-They live by the blood of mammals, birds and reptiles.
-These ticks transmit diseases such as Lyme, tick-borne meningoencephalitis, rocky mountain spotted fever and several more types of diseases.
+They live by the blood of mammals, birds, and reptiles.
+These ticks transmit diseases such as Lyme, tick-borne meningoencephalitis, rocky mountain spotted fever, and several more types of diseases.

-They usually cause a fever or flu like symptoms.
+They usually cause a fever or flu-like symptoms.

 Did you know that ticks can harbor more than one disease-causing agent?
 Patients can be infected with more than one pathogen at the same time.

 This makes it more difficult to avoid Lyme getting in the way.
-It makes it harder to diagnosis and treat the disease.
+It makes it harder to diagnose and treat the disease.
 Ticks love warm humid climates and most have a density of hosts to live on such as deer, and other mammals including humans.

 What Are The Symptoms of Lyme Disease?

 There are many different symptoms that can affect people.
 Some are: